 Our environmental policy and standards apply to all our activities globally and we aim to integrate environmental considerations into all major decisions.
-We review our environmental policy annually and undertake communication and awareness across the Group, including through induction and other training at our manufacturing facilities.
-Our policy is available on our corporate website www.tateandlyle.com.
+We undertake environmental communication and awareness across the Group, including through induction and other training at our manufacturing facilities.
+Our policy is available on our corporate website, www.tateandlyle.com.

-Our internal global compliance audit programme confirms conformity with our environmental and food safety, quality and health and safety management standards.
-Additionally, our rolling programme of external, independent environmental compliance audits assures compliance with regulatory requirements.
+Our internal environmental audit programmes confirm conformity with our management standards.
+Our rolling programme of external, independent environmental compliance audits assures compliance with regulatory requirements.

 Beyond our own operations we focus our attention on our agricultural raw material and ingredient supply chain, the transportation of our products to our customers, and our product packaging.